VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/cloud.md

 AWS offers 'Inspector' which " automatically assesses resources for vulnerabilities or deviations from best practices, and then produces a detailed list of security findings prioritized by level of severity" - so in plain English, it tries to find anywhere your code or deployed app is vulnerable to a known CVE.
 Azure offers "Azure Security Center" which is similar.

 Further, though all of 2020 AWS has had 3 CVEs and two other notices ([source](https://aws.amazon.com/security/security-bulletins/?card-body.sort-by=item.additionalFields.bulletinDateSort&card-body.sort-order=desc&awsf.bulletins-year=year%232020)) but Microsoft has made even finding a list of vulnerabilities difficult, but I think going [here](https://msrc.microsoft.com/update-guide/vulnerability) setting the date range to all of 2020 and searching for azure is as close as I'll get.
-That turns up 26 CVEs, of which 25 are really on them, 9 of them are elevation of privilege and and one of them is an RCE.
-Given Azure is the significantly smaller of the two so will have less attention on it, that's especially not great.
+That turns up 26 CVEs, of which 25 are really on them, 9 of them are elevation of privilege and one of them is an RCE.
+Given Azure is the significantly smaller of the two, so will have less attention on it, that's especially not great.

 ### Dev Tools

-AWS powers enough of the internet that when it goes down it seems the entire internet follows suit.
+AWS powers enough of the internet that when it goes down, it seems the entire internet follows suit.
 Anadectodely this popularity seems to be from AWS's extensive dev tools and documentation.
 Further, AWS's larger popularity means many 3rd party libraries for various languages and frameworks exist to make development even easier.

-Further separating things, while Microsoft has tried to make their development more platform agnostic recently with the whole "MS <3 Linux" thing, from personal experience I can tell you their stuff is rather annoying to work with if you don't buy in to the platform as a whole, while AWS has been pretty OS and development environment agnostic from the start.
+Further, separating things, while Microsoft has tried to make their development more platform-agnostic recently with the whole "MS <3 Linux" thing, from personal experience I can tell you their stuff is rather annoying to work with if you don't buy in to the platform as a whole, while AWS has been pretty OS and development environment agnostic from the start.

-So, while Azure effectively has the [single bullet point of visual studio](https://azure.microsoft.com/en-us/product-categories/developer-tools/), AWS has all of this
+So, while Azure effectively has the [single bullet point of Visual Studio](https://azure.microsoft.com/en-us/product-categories/developer-tools/), AWS has all of this

 <img src="/eng/awstools.webp" alt="AWS Tools" height="700em" style="-webkit-filter: invert(.85);">

-As a very lazy metric, just searching Github (Which is owned by MS and hosted on Azure), we find this:
+As a very lazy metric, just searching GitHub (Which is owned by MS and hosted on Azure), we find this:

 {{< columns >}}